 For instance, 38% of District 4 respondents approved of cuts to police compared to 51% of respondents in District 3.
 Similarly, 34% of District 4 respondents approved of cuts to parks compared to 22% of District 3 respondents.

-President of the Portland Police Association, Aaron Schmautz, says the poll actually reaffirms “what we’ve seen over and over and over again.”
+President of the Portland Police Association Aaron Schmautz says the poll actually reaffirms “what we’ve seen over and over and over again.”

-The pollsters says that’s because people have strong opinions on police.
+Pollsters say that’s because people have strong opinions on police.
 “Because both police and homelessness services have a core of strong support,” DHM wrote in its summary, “fewer people list fire and parks as services to protect from cuts.”

 The poll also drilled into how respondents felt about specific cuts within those service areas.

-For instance, the poll found that respondents would first eliminate police welfare checks, then reduce shifts and overtime, and then buck specialized missions if they had to choose specific services to cut within the police bureau.
+For instance, the poll found that respondents would first eliminate police welfare checks, then reduce shifts and overtime, and then buck specialized missions if they had to choose specific services to cut within the Police Bureau.
 What to shave first, though, depended on the respondents’ district.

 When it came to the parks bureau, 56% of respondents said they’d prefer the closure of a community center over cuts to maintenance at nearby parks.
 Only 12% of respondents said they’d support cuts to maintenance at outdoor parks.
 Those results, too, varied by district.

-56% of respondents said they’d prefer to close fire stations during low-call volume times than cut funding to Portland Street Response and the CHAT program, which sends two-person vehicles to low-acuity medical calls.
+Fifty-six percent of respondents said they’d prefer to close fire stations during low-call volume times than cut funding to Portland Street Response and the CHAT program, which sends two-person vehicles to low-acuity medical calls.

-On homelessness, DHM wrote that responders were “conflicted about where to cut housing and homelessness services”.
+On homelessness, DHM wrote that responders were “conflicted about where to cut housing and homelessness services.”
 Some districts preferred cuts to homeless camp sweeps, while others preferred cuts to the city’s tiny pod villages.

 An entire section of the poll asked respondents to choose between services in different bureaus.
 For instance, the poll asked about cutting after-school programs versus cutting funding to nonprofits that work with families affected by gun violence.
 Another question asked about cuts to community centers versus closing a tiny pod village.